• 1. SGREEN Recycle at School

 Location: Hong Kong

-Date: 25-28 April 2025
+Date: 24-27 April 2026

 Biodiversity, the variety of species living on our planet has been declining, mainly due to human activities, including pollution, increase consumption of land and resources, climate change.
 In order to maintain the biodiversity of the Earth, we could obtain information about local flora and fauna so as to reduce the human impacts on wildlife by “Saving species and their habitats".

-To know more about local biodiversity, “Ocean Park Conservation Alliance Member Schools” (member schools) are encouraged to join City Nature Challenge 2025.
+To know more about local biodiversity, “Ocean Park Conservation Alliance Member Schools” (member schools) are encouraged to join City Nature Challenge 2026.
 It is a large-scale event to record local wildlife using the free online platform iNaturalist.
 After species identification, the data collected would contribute to the global biodiversity database which assist scientists in ecological research.

-To participate in Flagship Activity - City Nature Challenge 2025, member schools will have to conduct the following items:
+To participate in Flagship Activity - City Nature Challenge 2026, member schools will have to conduct the following items:

 1. Download iNaturalist and login to your registered account

-3. Teacher in charge and students record local wildlife found near the school area
+3. Teacher in charge and students record local wildlife found near the school area / country parks from 24-27 April 2026

-4. Teacher in charge add all photos and records to your school project
+4. Teacher in charge add all photos and records to your school project from 28 April to 10 May 2026

 5. Schools that record the greatest number of species would be awarded as Best Participating school (three in kindergarten division)